openenergymonitor/emontx4/docs/6ct_expansion_board.md

 # 6 CT Expansion board

 The 6 CT Expansion board adds a further 6x CT inputs to the EmonTx4, giving a total of 12 CT inputs.
-These can be used with example firmware that is provided as part of the new EmonLibDB library, supporting both single phase and 3 phase monitoring.
+This can be used with example firmware that is provided as part of the new EmonLibDB library, supporting both single phase and 3 phase monitoring.

-**Note: Firmware configuration, compilation and upload required using the Arduino IDE.**
+**Note: Firmware configuration, compilation and upload required using the Arduino IDE, see firmware guide below for details.**

 ## Installation guide